AlexCharlton/gl-math/README.md

     [procedure] (copy-mat4 MATRIX [RESULT])

 Make a copy of `MATRIX`.
 If the matrix `RESULT` is given, it will be modified to contain the contents of `MATRIX`.
-If `RESULT` is `#t`, `MATRIX` must be an f32vector and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, `MATRIX` must be an f32vector and the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, `MATRIX` must be an f32vector and the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (m* A B [RESULT])

 Multiply matrix `A` by matrix `B`.
 If the matrix `RESULT` is given, it will be modified to contain the results of the multiplication.
-If `RESULT` is `#t`, `A` and `B` must be f32vectors and the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, `A` and `B` must be f32vectors and the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, `A` and `B` must be f32vectors and the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (mat4-identity [RESULT])

 Return an identity matrix.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (translation X Y Z [RESULT])
+    [procedure] (translation VECTOR [RESULT])
-Return the translation matrix given by `X`, `Y`, and `Z`.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+Return the translation matrix given by `VECTOR`.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (translate X Y Z MATRIX)
+    [procedure] (translate VECTOR MATRIX)

-Translate `MATRIX` by `X`, `Y`, and `Z`.
+Translate `MATRIX` by `VECTOR`.

     void hpmXRotation(float rotation, float *mat);
 Create the rotation matrix of `rotation` radians around the X-axis in the given matrix.

     [procedure] (x-rotation ANGLE [RESULT])
 Return the rotation matrix given by a rotation of `ANGLE` radians around the x-axis.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (rotate-x ANGLE MATRIX)

 Rotate `MATRIX` around the x-axis by `ANGLE` radians.

     [procedure] (y-rotation ANGLE [RESULT])
 Return the rotation matrix given by a rotation of `ANGLE` radians around the y-axis.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (rotate-y ANGLE MATRIX)

 Rotate `MATRIX` around the y-axis by `ANGLE` radians.

     [procedure] (z-rotation ANGLE [RESULT])
 Return the rotation matrix given by a rotation of `ANGLE` radians around the z-axis.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (rotate-z ANGLE MATRIX)

 Rotate `MATRIX` around the z-axis by `ANGLE` radians.

-    [procedure] (rotation X Y Z ANGLE [RESULT])
-Return the rotation matrix given by a rotation of `ANGLE` radians around the vector `(X, Y, Z)`.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+    [procedure] (axis-angle-rotation AXIS ANGLE [RESULT]) Return the rotation matrix given by a rotation of `ANGLE` radians around the vector `AXIS`.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (rotate X Y Z ANGLE MATRIX)
+    [procedure] (rotate-axis-angle AXIS ANGLE MATRIX)

-Rotate `MATRIX` around the vector `(X, Y, Z)` by `ANGLE` radians.
+Rotate `MATRIX` around the vector `AXIS` by `ANGLE` radians.

-    [procedure] (quaternion-rotation X Y Z W [RESULT]) Return the rotation matrix given by the quaternion `(X, Y, Z, Q)`.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+    [procedure] (quaternion-rotation Q [RESULT]) Return the rotation matrix given by the quaternion `Q`.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

-    [procedure] (rotate-quaternion X Y Z W MATRIX)
+    [procedure] (rotate-quaternion Q MATRIX)

-Rotate `MATRIX` by the quaternion `(X, Y, Z, Q)`.
+Rotate `MATRIX` by the quaternion `Q`.

-    [procedure] (ypr-rotation YAW PITCH ROLL [RESULT]) Return the rotation matrix given by rotating by `ROLL` radians followed by `PITCH` radians followed by `YAW` radians.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+    [procedure] (ypr-rotation YAW PITCH ROLL [RESULT]) Return the rotation matrix given by rotating by `ROLL` radians around the z-axis followed by `PITCH` radians around the x-axis followed by `YAW` radians around the y-axis.
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (rotate-ypr YAW PITCH ROLL MATRIX)

-Rotate `MATRIX` by `ROLL` radians followed by `PITCH` radians followed by `YAW` radians.
+Rotate `MATRIX` by `ROLL` radians around the z-axis followed by `PITCH` radians around the x-axis followed by `YAW` radians around the y-axis.

     [procedure] (2d-scaling SCALE-X SCALE-Y [RESULT])

 Return the matrix created by scaling the x and y axes by `SCALE-X` and `SCALE-Y`.
-If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage collected memory (the memory will still be freed when there are no more references to the matrix).
+If `RESULT` is `#t`, the returned value will be an f32vector located in non-garbage-collected memory (the memory will still be freed when there are no more references to the matrix).
 If `RESULT` is not provided, the returned value will be an f32vector located in normal garbage collected memory.

     [procedure] (scale-2d SCALE-X SCALE-Y MATRIX)